-Seasonal Activity of TCAH in Vineyards: In February 2017, we established a study in Napa and Sonoma County vineyards to evaluate the activity of TCAH populations along transects that extend out from large patches of natural habitat into vineyards.
+Seasonal Activity of TCAH in Vineyards.
+In February 2017, we established a study in Napa and Sonoma County vineyards to evaluate the activity of TCAH populations along transects that extend out from large patches of natural habitat into vineyards.
 Field sites consist of vineyard blocks >2 acres adjacent to riparian and/or oak woodland habitat.
 There are 5 total study sites.
 All vineyard blocks are red varietals that are at least 5 years old and located on level ground with similar trellis and irrigation systems.
 All plots are maintained insecticide free throughout the course of the study.

 At each site insects are sampled along five parallel transects (positioned 20 m apart) that extend out from the riparian or oak woodland habitat (i.e. "natural habitat") into the vineyard.
 Each transect is 160 m long - going 10 m into the natural habitat and 150 m into the vineyard.
 Along each transect samples are taken at the interior of the natural habitat (10 m into the habitat) as well as at the edge and interior of the vineyard (10 and 150 m into the vineyard, respectively).
 The edge of the vineyard and natural habitat are typically separated by a roadway or path that is about 5 m wide.
 Densities of TCAH, Erythroneura leafhoppers and other hemipterans are being monitored along the transects approximately every 2 weeks using a combination of yellow sticky-traps, sweep-nets and beatsheet sampling.
-Two yellow sticky-traps are placed at each transect point.
-In the vineyard, one trap is placed in the vine canopy and another trap is hung from irrigation lines.
-In the natural habitat, two sticky-traps are hung from a pole at each transect point at a height equal to those in the vineyard.
+Two yellow sticky-traps (16 x 10 cm, Seabright Laboratories, Emeryville, CA) are placed at each transect point.
+In the vineyard, one trap is placed in the vine canopy (approximately 4 feet above the ground surface) and another trap is hung from irrigation lines (approximately 1 foot the above ground surface).
+In the natural habitat, two sticky-traps are hung from a pole at each transect point at a height equal to those in the vineyard (i.e. one trap 4 feet and the other 1 foot above the ground surface).
 Traps are replaced approximately every 2 weeks between March 2017 and March 2019.
 Sweep-nets are used to sample ground covers.
 At each transect point, a set of 30 unidirectional sweeps are collected from the groundcovers using a 30.5 cm diameter sweep-net (BioQuip Products, Rancho Dominguez, CA).
 Proportion of ground cover to bare soil is recorded along with species composition and ground cover status (i.e. proportion of cover that was still green/healthy).
-A modified beat-sheet is used at each transect point to sample the canopy of grape vines (in the vineyard) and non-crop species (in the natural habitat).
-The beat-sheet consists of a 1 m^2 nylon funnel that feeds into a detachable 1 gallon plastic bag.
+A modified beat-sheet is used at each transect point to sample the canopy of grape vines (in the vineyard) and noncrop species (in the natural habitat).
+The beat-sheet consists of a 1 m nylon funnel that feeds into a detachable 1gallon plastic bag.
 For each sample, the funnel is held beneath the canopy while vigorously shaking the plant (or vine) for 30 seconds to dislodge insects into the funnel and plastic collection bag.
 Each month, vines along each vineyard transect point are evaluated for signs of TCAH feeding damage (i.e. girdling of leaf petioles).
 At each vineyard transect point, 1 cane from each of 10 randomly selected vines is visually inspected for leaf girdling.
 Total leaf nodes and leaf girdles per cane were recorded for each vine.